 The new Water Resources, Reuse and Resiliency Committee (WR3) grew out of the One Water concept when the Water Reuse and Integrated Water Resources Committees merged to meet the current industry trends.
 As before, the Committee is dedicated to providing technical education and professional development programs for Association members through seminars, workshops, and access to technical experts in the field of Water Reuse, Integrated Water Resources, Water Supply, Water Conservation and Resiliency.
 The committee meets regularly by teleconference to discuss technical and regulatory issues and events happening in the community.
 Check out some articles of interest in the Florida Water Resources Journal below!
-The WR3 committee also produces the Droplet newsletter that features local and national project highlights and topics of interest to the Committee body.

 Key committee activities include: